 A Philadelphia roll is an American style sushi roll.
 It is filled with sticky rice, smoked salmon, cucumber, and cream cheese, then wrapped in a dried seaweed sheet called nori.
 Sometimes there is avocado in the filling.
 After the fillings get rolled into a long log, it is sliced into bite-sized portions.

-A Philadelphia roll is also called a Philly roll.
+A smoked salmon Philadelphia roll is also called a Philly roll or smoked salmon sushi.
 Although it is by no means, an authentic Japanese sushi roll, it is an excellent introduction to sushi.

 My husband got hooked on sushi after eating a Philly roll.
 When we first met, he wouldn’t even consider eating sushi.
 However, when I explained that a Philly roll has all the things he likes, he gave it a try.
 Now he even likes traditional Japanese sushi.